Who is Rubin & Rothman, LLC?

 Your Rights When Dealing with Rubin & Rothman, LLC

-There are strict regulations about what a debt collector can and cannot do in the United States.
-For example, the Fair Debt Collection Practices Act prevents the use of abusive or deceptive tactics to collect a debt.
+Debt collectors must abide by state and federal laws in the United States.
+For example, the Fair Debt Collection Practices Act prohibits a debt collector from using abusive, unfair, or deceptive practices.
 In addition, the FDCPA provides you with many rights to ensure that debt collection companies don’t take advantage of you.
 In particular:

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

-- Rubin & Rothman, LLC may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Rubin & Rothman may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - Rubin & Rothman must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection law firm both orally and in writing.
+They must notify you that they are a debt collection agency both orally and in writing.

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

 Politely tell Rubin and Rothman it’s your policy to deal with everything in writing and then hang up.
-If they keep calling, send them a cease & desist letter.
+If they keep calling, send them a cease and desist letter.

 Record their phone calls.
 If you must deal with a debt collection agency on the phone, record them.
 Thirty-five states and the District of Columbia allow you to record your phone conversations secretly.